👋Lets be friends! 10% off your first order

 Why is Mother's Day different in the UK than the US?

 The difference stems from their unique histories.
-The UK's "Mothering Sunday" originated as a religious event, while the US version was established by Anna Jarvis to honour mothers.
+The UK's "Mothering Sunday" originated as a traditional religious event, while the US version was established in the 20th Century to honour mothers.

 Why does America have a different Mother's Day?